zerobyteid/Brute-Force/README.md

 # Brute-Force
-All code in Brute Force
+All code for Brute Force Attack